adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Fix incorrect / ambiguous resolution of '.' when used with graphname (graphname is being ignored)
+* Fix use of -all and -first in gls, other commands
 * Use graph connection id to find compatible graphs and not create new ones
 * Change metadata-only output format so that there is no "id" but a "name" instead.
 * Remove redundant ResultVariable in favor of OutVariable